 Skip to main content

-Crowcomba village street.
+Crowcombe village street.
 In the foreground is a signpost with directions to local villages.
 Behind it are trees and a newly thatched row of cottages.

 Where to Stay, Walk, Eat and Drink in The Quantocks

 No ramble through the Quantock Hills is complete without at least one lunchtime or evening out in a local pub (preferably both).
-While the number of village pubs and inns may have dwindled in recent years, many in the villages of The Quantocks have survived mainly because of their character or because they have superb culinary reputations.
+While the number of village pubs and inns may have dwindled in recent years, many in the villages of The Quantocks have survived mainly because of their character or superb culinary reputations.

 If you have booked a cottage holiday in The Quantocks, give your party’s kitchen staff at least one evening off for a night out in a local pub.
 Enjoy some fine cuisine, most often featuring local dishes prepared using local produce.
 Alternatively, incorporate lunch into a circular walk that will take you along some beautiful, often flower-filled footpaths and country lanes.